AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/apis/invoke-openapi-based-aem-apis.md

 A modernização do ambiente do AEM as a Cloud Service é um processo de duas etapas,

-- Atualização para a versão mais recente do AEM
+- Atualize para a versão mais recente do AEM
 - Adicione novos Perfis de produto a ele.

-### Atualizar instância AEM
+### Atualizar instância do AEM

 Para atualizar a instância do AEM, na seção _Ambientes_ do Adobe [Cloud Manager](https://my.cloudmanager.adobe.com/), selecione o ícone _reticências_ ao lado do nome do ambiente e selecione a opção **Atualizar**.